sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

   (< (abs (/ (- guess previous-guess) guess)) 0.00000000001))
 ```

-The number `0.00000000001` is based on a few trial and error for the upcoming tests.
-Then we just need to adapt the function `sqrt-iter` to provide the correct arguement:
+The number is somewhat arbitrary `0.00000000001` is based on a few trial and error for the upcoming tests.
+Then we just need to adapt the function `sqrt-iter` to provide the correct argument:

 ```scheme
 (define (sqrt-iter guess x)